tmpler/MEAN-Tutorial/01.Getting Started/HELLO_WORLD.md

 ```
 cd app
 ```
 Run the express command.
 This is important.
 You need to choose a template engine that you want to use.
 Express uses pug (previously known as jade) by default.
-However, I'm not a fan.
+However, I'm not a fan as I find pug syntax makes it harder to spot errors.
 I'll be using Handlebars.
-The reason for using Handlebars is that the syntax is uncomplicated and we are not wildly modifying the html which pug does do.
+The reason for using Handlebars is that the syntax is uncomplicated and we are not wildly modifying the html, which pug does do.
 ```
 express --hbs
 npm install
 npm start
 ```
 Go to your browser and type in the server IP address (localhost if its on your machine) followed by `:3000` which denotes the port number.
+To find the IP address of your server use `ifconfig` and check your network devices.
 The page should load with a Welcome to Express.

 # Checklist